elYaro/My-1st-Hello-World/README.md

 # My-1st-Hello-World
-My 1st Hello World in Python, homework in the first week of learning python.
-It was 01.March 2018.
+My 1st Hello World in Python, homework in the first week of learning python in CodeCool Shool.
+It was 01.March 2018 and I was so proud of this code :)

 ##### Description